amira-1manai/Tunisia-Green-Travel-laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+The Ecotourism Project is a web application developed using the Laravel framework.
+This project aims to promote sustainable travel practices, connect travelers with eco-friendly destinations, and support local communities while preserving natural resources.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: